Evolutionary Genetic Analysis with DNA data

 Count changes at informative SNPs that favor each hypothesis

-Hypothesis with fewest changes is Maximum Parsimony explanation:
+Hypothesis that requires fewest changes is Maximum Parsimony explanation:

 AKA 'Minimum Length' or 'Minimum Spanning' solution